Skip to main content

 Fatalities and Injuries Reported

 Tragically, authorities confirmed that an elderly couple from Lake Village, Indiana, was killed when a tornado struck their community Tuesday night.
-Emergency responders said the couple’s home was among several structures destroyed when the powerful storm moved through the area.
+Emergency respondents said the couple’s home was among several structures destroyed when the powerful storm moved through the area.

-Several other individuals were hospitalized with injuries related to the storms, though officials reported that most injuries appeared to be minor.
+Several other individuals were hospitalised with injuries related to the storms, though officials reported that most injuries appeared to be minor.
 Emergency crews continued assessing damage and assisting affected residents as cleanup operations began.

 In many communities, search-and-rescue teams were deployed to locate residents trapped in collapsed buildings or damaged homes.